Duxah/FreePCB-2/add_merge.md

 - polyline
 - text
 - a copper area not connected to this group,
-- cutout in a mask.
+- cutout in a mask
+- board outline.

 To create a MERGE object, select the parts and those objects that you want to include in this group and press F2_Create_Merge.